jayadeyemi/JumpReact/readme.md

-# AWS Web Application with Terraform
+# My Protfolio Web Application with Terraform

 This project demonstrates a two‑page AWS web application.
 It consists of a static landing page and an interactive data visualization page that fetches dynamic data from an AWS Lambda function via API Gateway.
 The entire infrastructure is provisioned using Terraform, ensuring a repeatable, manageable, and scalable deployment process.